-I pursued my passion from since school days
+I pursued my passion for art from since school days

 Through art many people are able to forge ideas, change views and break tradition.
 The art pieces are beautifully designed using materials people wouldn’t think possible.
 Copper, clay, plastic and rubber are some of the resources used to indicate the limitless power of the imagination and creativity.

 Schools may include art as a subject but not many students think it is worth learning about.
 They may not know it but art reflects Trinidad and Tobago in the form of Carnival and Panorama.
 That is why we as a society must support these upcoming artists, designers, musicians and actors in their pursuit of the road less travelled.

 Stalls and tables at the Queen’s Park Savannah, Port of Spain displaying paintings, jewellery, ornaments, bags and plaques made out of wood, calabash, beads, leather, and many other materials.

 ‘The treasures I create are elegant, timeless and will make the perfect heirloom to be passed down within a family.’